History of Science in Asia: Decolonizing the History of Science

 Duara, Prasenjit.
 "Time and Tide Wait for No Man: A Response to Warwick Anderson and Michael MJ Fischer."
 East Asian Science, Technology and Society: an International Journal 12, no. 4 (2018): 541-547.

 Mary Augusta Brazelton

 Mary Brazelton is a University Lecturer in Global Studies of Science, Technology and Medicine at the University of Cambridge.
 Her research interests lie broadly in historical intersections of clinical medicine, the life sciences and public health, in China and around the world.

-Elise Burton holds a Junior Research Fellowship at the University of Cambridge (Newnham College).
+Elise Burton is an Assistant Professor at the University of Toronto (Institute for History & Philosophy of Science & Technology).
+She previously held a Junior Research Fellowship at the University of Cambridge (Newnham College).
 She earned a BA from the University of California, Berkeley, in two subjects, biology and Middle Eastern studies.
 In 2017, she completed her Ph.D. in History & Middle Eastern Studies from Harvard University.
 Her primary research interests are race, ethnicity, and nationalism; the history of genetics and evolutionary biology; and transnational scientific collaboration.
-Her first book, Genetic Crossroads: The Middle East and the Science of Human Heredity, is forthcoming in 2021 from Stanford University Press.
+Her first book, Genetic Crossroads: The Middle East and the Science of Human Heredity, is forthcoming in January 2021 from Stanford University Press.

 Shireen Hamza is a doctoral candidate at Harvard University’s Department of the History of Science.
 With the support of the SSRC-IDRF, she is researching a dissertation about the history of medicine in the medieval Indian Ocean World.